urschrei/cocktails/branch_and_bound_explanation.md

 - **How it works**: When we decide NOT to include a cocktail in a branch, we must ensure no superset of its ingredients appears in our final solution
 - **Implementation**: Maintains masks of forbidden ingredient combinations (lines 16-37)

-This combination of sophisticated bounds and efficient data structures enables the algorithm to find optimal solutions for realistic problem sizes (100+ cocktails, 100+ ingredients) in reasonable time.
+This combination of modular bound functions, sophisticated algorithms, and efficient data structures enables the algorithm to find optimal solutions for realistic problem sizes (100+ cocktails, 100+ ingredients) in reasonable time.
+The trait-based architecture makes it easy to experiment with different bounding strategies and extend the algorithm for specific use cases.